 The Museum says that the newly discovered underground stone canal was built before that in order to drain water from the holy well from underneath the Great Basilica and the monastery surrounding it.
 The archaeological team expects to find a reservoir outside the fence of the monastery where the water from the spring was drained.

-“The unearthing of this hydrologic facility offers interesting opportunities for its restoration, and turning it into one more point of cultural tourism at the Great Basilica, the mother of all Bulgarian temples from the down of the Christianization of the Bulgarians, and a focal point of the first Bulgarian monastery after the adoption of Christianity," concludes the National Museum of History in Sofia.
+“The unearthing of this canal, part of a hydrologic facility, offers interesting opportunities for its restoration, and turning it into one more point of cultural tourism at the Great Basilica, the mother of all Bulgarian temples from the down of the Christianization of the Bulgarians, and a focal point of the first Bulgarian monastery after the adoption of Christianity," concludes the National Museum of History in Sofia.